 See reach and frequency data

 You can view reach and frequency data by adding the "Unique cookies" and "Avg. impr. freq. per cookie" columns to your statistics table, and selecting a specific time period in the dropdown menu above those columns.
 These columns are only available on the statistics table for "All campaigns."

 To add these columns to your statistics table:

 - Sign in to your AdWords account.

-- On the Campaigns tab, click the Columns dropdown, then select Customize columns.
+- On the Campaigns tab, click the Columns drop-down, then select Modify columns.

 - Click Reach metrics.